ACX pays US users monthly by check or direct deposit, and UK-based users are paid quarterly via electronic payments in local currency (GBP).

 When you complete the audiobook and upload it to ACX, it then goes to the Rights Holder to approve.
-Once approved, the Rights Holder should pay you by check, unless you prefer payment by credit card or Amazon FPS; consider discussing your preferred method of payment with the rights holder through the Message Center.
-When the check clears or payment has been confirmed, click "Yes, I have received full payment" to alert ACX that we can begin selling your audiobook on Audible.com, Amazon.com, and iTunes.
+Once approved, the Rights Holder should pay you by check, credit card or electronic payment.
+You should discuss your preferred method of payment with the rights holder at the beginning of the project.
+When payment has been confirmed, click "Yes, I have received full payment" to alert ACX that we can begin selling your audiobook on Audible, Amazon, and iTunes.

 You will need to provide your W-9 information in order to start receiving payment for your audiobooks that are available for sale.
 But you no longer need to send it directly to our office.